ka8725/ka8725.github.com/_posts/2012-11-06-pass-variables-to-javascript-in-rails-with-gon.md

 end
 {% endhighlight %}

-> I use FactoryGirl here to create locations
+> I'm using FactoryGirl here to create locations